nolageek/twitch/README.md

 !merch | Information on merchandise
 !seen `username` | Information on `username`
-!uptime | How long has nolageek been streaming !littleedie | Latest quote from the @littleedie twitter bot.
-!bigedie | Latest quote from the @bigedie twitter bot.
-!slap `username` `item` | Slap `username` with a `item` (single word)
+!uptime | How long has nolageek been streaming !littleedie | Latest quote from the `littleedie` twitter bot !bigedie | Latest quote from the `bigedie` twitter bot !slap `username` `item` | Slap `username` with a `item` (single word)
  |
 **Points Management** |